Cool Down P-Town:

 Extreme heat can cause serious and potentially fatal health problems such as:

-During the summer of 2024, volunteers will collect data on one hot July day by driving set routes with car-mounted temperature sensors.
-This data will be used to identify neighborhoods and locations particularly vulnerable to extreme heat, map urban heat islands, and develop community-driven solutions.
-Using that data, we will organize a tree planting campaign to add shade in heat prone areas.
+During the summer of 2024, volunteers collected data on an extreme heat day in July by driving set routes with car-mounted temperature sensors.
+This data has been used to identify neighborhoods and locations particularly vulnerable to extreme heat.
+Using that data, we are developing community driven solutions and are organizing tree planting events and tree giveaways to add shade in heat prone areas.
+Our goal is to plant 500 trees in Portsmouth.
 Throughout the project, we will be seeking community input.
 Help us cool down P-Town!

 Virginia Wesleyan students and community volunteers planted over 150 native trees and shrubs in communities identified as at risk for extreme heat in Virginia Beach.